CrossBread/emotion-wheel/emotion_wheel/README.md

 Citation: "Gloria Willcox (1982) The Feeling Wheel, Transactional Analysis Journal, 12:4, 274-276,
 DOI: 10.1177/036215378201200411"

-The goal is to provide a simple light weight tool for identifying an emotion you are feeling, but have trouble putting into words.
+The goal is to provide a simple light-weight tool for identifying an emotion you are feeling or would like to feel, but have trouble putting into words.

 ## Flutter Dev